Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 2. Is it more expensive to break a fixed or variable mortgage?

 Breaking a fixed mortgage is usually much more expensive.
-Fixed mortgages often use an Interest Rate Differential (IRD) calculation, while variable mortgages usually charge only three months of interest.
+Fixed mortgages often use an Interest Rate Differential (IRD) calculation, while variable mortgages typically charge around three months of interest, though this can vary by lender.

 3. Can I switch from a variable mortgage to a fixed mortgage?

 Yes.
-Most Canadian lenders allow borrowers to convert a variable-rate mortgage into a fixed-rate mortgage at any time without a penalty.
-However, the new rate will reflect current market conditions.
+Most Canadian lenders allow borrowers to convert a variable-rate mortgage into a fixed-rate mortgage during the mortgage term.
+The new fixed rate will typically reflect current market conditions and lender terms.

 4. Why are 3-year fixed mortgages popular in 2026?